ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/defining-a-schema/input-object-types.md

 }
 ```

-> ⚠️ Note: Object types nested inside of an input object type need to also be declared as input object types.
+> Warning: Object types nested inside of an input object type need to also be declared as input object types.

 </Schema>
 </ExampleTabs>